jpalvesl/jpalvesl/README.md

 <h2> Hey there!
 I'm João Pedro.</h2>

-Hi my name is João Pedro, I'm 24 years old and i'm a student of **Computer Engeneer** at Federal Institute of Paraíba (**IFPB**) in Brazil.
-I am currently member of Laboratório de Desenvolvimento de Sistemas (**LADS**) working like a full stack developer with React and Spring Boot and more recently with Clojure.
+Hi my name is João Pedro, I'm 26 years old and i hold a Bachelor's degree in **Computer Engeneer** from Federal Institute of Paraíba (**IFPB**) in Brazil.
+I am one of the first members of the **IDE.IA** laboratory.
+Nowdays i'm working like a full stack developer with React, Spring Boot, Clojure and PL/SQL.

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks and building systems.
-- 🎓 &nbsp; Studying Computer Engineer at Instituto Federal da Paraíba.
+- 🎓 &nbsp; Bachelor's degree in computer engineering.
 - 🌱 &nbsp; Learning more about Design patterns, Web development and game development.